Health insurance in Portugal

 To give you some idea of how rent prices compare, a one-bedroom apartment in the city center of Lisbon costs €1,305 per month, while a similar property in New York would cost around €3,780.

-Cost of living in Portugal for Americans
+Cost of Living in Portugal for Americans

-If you factor in rent prices, a couple can live comfortably in Portugal’s interior towns or small cities from around €1,700 a month.
+To give you a more tangible sense of how much money you’ll need, if you factor in rent prices, a couple can live comfortably in Portugal’s interior towns or small cities from around €1,700 a month.

 In coastal areas such as the Algarve region and in major cities such as Lisbon, the cost of living is higher.
 If you’re planning to move to the capital city, you can expect to pay around €2,200 a month as a couple.
 Of course, you can spend more or less, depending on your budget and lifestyle preferences.